Digital Governance Paper Notes

 Browse by Domain

-AI Governance (12) AI Safety & Evaluation (4) Digital Public Infrastructure (5) Public Sector Digital Strategy (1) Digital Identity (1) Trust Infrastructure (1) Privacy & Data Protection (2) Cybersecurity & Resilience (1) Law, Regulation & Liability (5) Socio-technical Systems (2) State Capacity & Administrative Systems (1)
+AI Governance (18) AI Safety & Evaluation (5) Digital Public Infrastructure (6) Public Sector Digital Strategy (2) Digital Identity (3) Trust Infrastructure (2) Privacy & Data Protection (2) Cybersecurity & Resilience (1) Law, Regulation & Liability (7) Platform Governance & Internet Governance (1) Socio-technical Systems (4) Inclusion, Rights & Development (1) State Capacity & Administrative Systems (1) Economic & Market Infrastructure (2)

 Date Paper Publication Domain Key Insight Review Source